anjana-k-clt/Data-Analysis_Projects/README.md

 ### Exploratory Data Analysis

-EDA was based on analysing the Personal, Learning, Manager and Mission aspirations datasets to answer the following key questions using the sql dump file in MySQL.
+Exploratory Data Analysis (EDA) was based on analysing the Personal, Learning, Manager and Mission aspirations datasets to answer the following key questions using the sql dump file in MySQL.

 1 How many male Gen-Z have responded to the survey from India?